Close Menu

 Brace vs Four Goal Haul and Beyond

-If a player scores four goals in a match, it will be a “haul.”
-Scoring five or more goals in a single game is an even rarer occurrence and is famous as “glut” or “super haul.”
+If a player scores four goals in a match, it is sometimes referred to as a “haul.”
+Scoring five or more goals in a single game is an even rarer occurrence and is sometimes called a “glut” or “super haul.”

 While a brace is a notable achievement, scoring more than two goals further elevates a player’s status in the match.